mukundzha/avouch/README.md

 ---

-The codebase is a single 233-line module and one 113-line test file.
+The codebase is shaped around a single analysis module and a config package.

 Good starting points:

 - `generate_report()` has no dedicated test
 - Multi-file iteration in `main()` is the most requested fix
 - A new rule can be added by extending the AST walk loop in `main()`
+- The `config/` package is new — `validator.py` is still empty

 Run `pytest` before submitting changes.
 Tests are in `tests/test_git.py` and use `unittest.mock` with `tmp_path`.